Finbuckle/Finbuckle.MultiTenant/docs/Strategies.md

 # MultiTenant Strategies

 A multitenant strategy is responsible for defining how the tenant is determined.
-It ultimately produces an identifier string which is used to create a `TenantContext` object with information from the [MultiTenant store](Stores).
+It ultimately produces an identifier string which is used to create a `TenantInfo` object with information from the [MultiTenant store](Stores).

 Finbuckle.MultiTenant supports several "out-of-the-box" strategies for resolving the tenant.
 Custom strategies can be created by implementing `IMultiTenantStrategy`.
 Internally strategies are registered as singleton services.

 ## IMultiTenantStrategy
 All multitenant strategies derive from `IMultiTenantStrategy` and must implement the `GetIdentifier` method.

-If an identifier can't be determined, `GetIdentifierAsync` should return null which will ultimately result in a null `TenantContext`.
+If an identifier can't be determined, `GetIdentifierAsync` should return null which will ultimately result in a null `TenantInfo`.

 Configure a custom implementation of `IMultiTenantStrategy` by calling `WithStrategy<T>` or `WithStrategy` after `AddMultiTenant` in the `ConfigureServices` method of the `Startup` class.
 The templated version will use dependency injection and any passed parameters to construct the implementation instance.
 The non-templated version accepts a `Func<IServiceProvider, IMultiTenantStrategy>` factory method for even more customization.